Traveling to China? No sweat.

 *Note: Tourists are not allowed to carry more than the equivalent of 5,000USD total into or out of China.

-When bringing cash, we suggest to break this into $1 bills (for tips), and $20 and $100 bills (for exchange).
+When bringing cash, we suggest bringing primarily $100 bills for exchange, along with a handful of $20 bills.
 You may exchange cash for RMB at most hotels on our tours.

 AliPay/WeChat Pay